If you’re here you’ve been asking yourself, “Everest Base Camp vs Kilimanjaro, which trek should I do?” In this blog post I compare the 2.

 Kilimanjaro vs Everest – Best for Budget: Everest Base Camp

 Everest Base Camp is the clear winner when it comes to cost.
-It’s possible to trek on your own for as little as $40 a day if you don’t use a porter or guide, neither of which are required.
-On Kilimanjaro, however, you’re required to have a licensed guide for your climb.
+It’s possible to trek for as little as $40 a day if you don’t use a porter or guide, neither of which are required.
+I do not recommend this.
+On Kilimanjaro, however, by law you need to have a licensed guide for your climb.
 This along with about $200 per day in conservation and camping fees to the government of Tanzania can add up to an expensive trip.
 If cost is a major factor for you then hiking to Everest Base Camp is the way to go.

 Best for Low Crowds: Kilimanjaro